RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/training_data.md

  | retrieval_intents() -> Set[Text]
 ```

-Returns the total number of response types in the training data
+Returns the total number of response types in the training data.

 #### number\_of\_examples\_per\_intent